 1. Is the unit of sufficient size?
+10 UII umit UI Summerch , GIZC .

-Yes ${f X}$ No
+Yes $\mathbf{X}$ No

 Description: Refer to this inventory unit's associated Map 1 for its location.
-Approximately 2,325 acres of the unit is within Burns BLM District.
-This 18,253 acre unit is virtually the same size as the 18,250 acre late 1970's original 3-199 unit (see the footnote of Form 1 for further explanation).
+This 18,253 acre unit is located within both the BLM Burns District (2,325 acres) and the Vale District (15,928 acres).
+The unit is virtually the same size as the 18,250 acre late 1970's original 3-199 unit (see the footnote below the table of Form 1 for further explanation).
 However, certain private land parcels along Willow Creek have been acquired by BLM since that original inventory, and are included in this OR-036-046 unit.
 Even with these added lands, current more so accurate means of determining acreage does result in the acreage figure presently being nearly the same as stated in the BLM late 1970's wilderness characteristics inventory.
-Three routes (County 3181, a segment of BLM 6319-0-00, and another route that crosses public land in the unit's northern reach) which in the 1970's were determined to be roads (resulting in part, in subunit 3-199A (12,360 acres) and 3 other subunits each which did not meet size criteria) have since the late 1970's changed status to motorized primitive trails (MPTs) due to no mechanical maintenance of them so to provide for regular and continuous use and with no intent by BLM to perform such maintenance on them.
+Three routes (County 3181, a segment of BLM 6319-0-00, and another route that crosses public land in the unit's northern reach) which in the 1970's were determined to be roads (resulting in part, in subunit 3-199A [12,360 acres] and 3 other subunits each which did not meet size criteria) have since the late 1970's changed status to motorized primitive trails (MPTs) due to no mechanical maintenance of them so to provide for regular and continuous use and with no intent by BLM to perform such maintenance on them.